-Research on the Educational "Underground"
+Research on the Educational "Underground" - a home education-survey

 DR CHRISTIAN W.BECK: An article from the research-project: “Home education in Norway”.
 Institute of Educational Reseach.
 Univ. of Oslo.
 January 2016